kstenerud/concise-encoding/cbe-specification.md

 ### Comment

-A comment is a specialized list container that can only contain strings or other comment containers (to support nested comments).
-Comments are user-defined string metadata equivalent to comments in a source code document.
+A comment is an invisible list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).

-Comments do not officially refer to other objects, although conventionally they tend to refer to what follows in the document, be it a single object, a series of objects, a distant object, or they might even be entirely standalone.
-This is similar to how source code comments are used.
+Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, be it a single object, a series of objects, some distant object, or possibly even entirely standalone (similar to how source code comments are used).

-Comments are completely invisible to all other objects in the document.
-Nothing can refer to a comment; the comment will be skipped while looking for a real object.

 #### Comment String Character Restrictions